ucsb-cs148-s21/t7-local-network-file-transfer/docs/BUILD.md

     > py -3 -OO -m build
     ```

-Your new Loft will now be inside the `dist/` directory.
+On Windows and Linux, your new Loft will now be inside the `dist/` directory.
+For Mac, Loft will be located in `build/` instead.
 Feel free to set it up somewhere convenient, like `~/Applications` on Mac!
 You can now delete the Loft repository.
 ```shell
 $ cd ~/Desktop
 $ rm -rf t7-local-network-file-transfer